-(ii) (Final) Sectoral Policies, namely policies approved by the Board of Directors following the consultation procedure mentioned under (i) of this section.
+3.2 (Final) Sectoral Policies, namely policies approved by the Board of Directors following the consultation procedure mentioned under (i) above.
 Since its inception, the Bank has made certain policies available for public information, after Board approval.
 In order to allow the public to learn about, and comment on, the Bank's work, all its sectoral policies will now be made available to the public.
 The following sectoral policies currently provide the guidelines for the Bank's operations: